Eraisuithon/Erasuithon2000/README.md

-- 🔭 I’m currently working on νothing 😢
+- 🔭 I’m currently working on finishing my uni
 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Python
-- 🤔 I’m looking for help with finding a ξob
+- 🤔 I’m looking for help with finding a job
 - 💬 Ask me about anything
 - 📫 How to reach me: [Facebook Page](https://www.facebook.com/mike.roditis.54)
 - 😄 Pronouns: He/Him